What Is Goat's Rue?

 What Is Goat's Rue Used For?

 - Developing mammary tissue.
-Goat’s Rue stimulates the development of mammary tissue.
+Goat's Rue stimulates the development of mammary tissue.
 It has even been used to increase breast size in the non-lactating woman.
-It can also induce the growth of breast tissue in women who have had breast surgery or plan on nursing an adopted child.
+It can also induce breast tissue growth in women who have had breast surgery or plan on nursing an adopted child.

 - Promote tissue growth in women whose breasts didn't increase during pregnancy.

 - Promotes rapid natural breast milk production as Goat's Rue has galactagogue properties (encourages milk flow).

 - It facilitates breast letdown so that your body can release the milk.